vinay06vinay/Ball-Detection-and-Regression-Analysis/readme.md

+## Introduction :
+A Trajectory of the ball is detected from a video by Image processing of each frame in the video using OpenCV.
+The Second Task is performing regression analysis on Point Cloud 3D Data using regression methods such as Least Squares, Total Least Squares, RANSAC.
 ## Instructions for Problem-1.py :
 1. After unzipping the file, please open Problem-1.py file using VSCode or any Python IDE such as Spyder.
 2. Before running the file please make sure the "ball.mov" file is in the same folder as this script.